openmrs/openmrs-esm-core/README.md

 yarn turbo run coverage
 ```

 By default, `turbo` will cache test runs.
-This means that re-running tests wihout changing any of the related files will return the cached logs from the last run.
+This means that re-running tests without changing any of the related files will return the cached logs from the last run.
 To bypass the cache, run tests with the `force` flag, as follows:

 ```bash
 yarn turbo run test --force